Header Banner

-How To: Crimp beads on soft flex wire for jewelry
+How to Crimp beads on soft flex wire for jewelry

 Throughout the meticulous and dexterous process of jewelry making, when you get to the end of your bracelet or necklace, there's a feeling of accomplishment and satisfaction.
 But to seal the deal, you need to crimp.
 Crimping is a necessary process for the ends of your homemade jewelry.
 This demonstration video will help walk you through the process of this crimping end beads on soft flex.